17 Best Parks in New York City

 New York may be best known as a concrete jungle (where dreams are made of...), but the city is also home to hundreds of square miles of green space, as well.
 That's right – New York City has approximately 1,700 parks scattered across the five boroughs.

-With so many parks to choose from, it can be really tough to narrow it down.
-To help, we've selected a few that can't be missed.
+From the biggest park in NYC to the most iconic, and even a brand new park, we've selected a few that can't be missed.
 Get outdoors with our list of the best parks in New York City.

 1. Central Park